OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 ---
-title: Configure your Outlook add-in for event-based activation (preview)
+title: Configure your Outlook add-in for event-based activation
-description: Learn how to configure your Outlook add-in for event-based activation. ms.topic: article ms.date: 05/18/2021
+description: Learn how to configure your Outlook add-in for event-based activation. ms.topic: article ms.date: 05/19/2021
 localization_priority: Normal
 ---

-# Configure your Outlook add-in for event-based activation (preview)
+# Configure your Outlook add-in for event-based activation

 Without the event-based activation feature, a user has to explicitly launch an add-in to complete their tasks.
 This feature enables your add-in to run tasks based on certain events, particularly for operations that apply to every item.
 You can also integrate with the task pane and UI-less functionality.

 By the end of this walkthrough, you'll have an add-in that runs whenever a new item is created and sets the subject.

-> [!IMPORTANT]
-> This feature is only supported for [preview](../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) in Outlook on the web and on Windows with a Microsoft 365 subscription.
-For more details, see [How to preview the event-based activation feature](#how-to-preview-the-event-based-activation-feature) in this article.
->
+> [!NOTE]
-> Because preview features are subject to change without notice, they shouldn't be used in production add-ins.
+> Support for this feature was introduced in [requirement set 1.10](../reference/objectmodel/requirement-set-1.10/outlook-requirement-set-1.10.md).
+See [clients and platforms](../reference/requirement-sets/outlook-api-requirement-sets.md#requirement-sets-supported-by-exchange-servers-and-outlook-clients) that support this requirement set.

 ## Supported events